cambiotraining/survey-analysis/README.md

 It is the first you should do with raw data.
 Raw survey data comes in all forms.
 The intention of having a processing step is to prepare a uniform output that can be recognised by downstream processes.

+You can process a single or multiple files using this command.
 To process raw survey data run the following command:

 ```bash
 sat process -f "*.csv" -o "output_dir"